lcy-seso/LearningNotes/paper_notes/Normalization_in_NN/Weight_Normalization/weight_normalization.md

 # [weight normalization](https://arxiv.org/pdf/1602.07868.pdf)

-## motivations
+## Motivations

 - the practical success of first-order gradient based optimization is highly dependent on the curvature of the objective that is optimized.
-- If the [condition number](https://en.wikipedia.org/wiki/Condition_number) of the Hessian matrix of the objective at the optimum is low, the problem is said to exhibit pathological curvature.
-    - when the condition number is low, the first-order gradient descent is hard to make progress.
+- If the [condition number](https://en.wikipedia.org/wiki/Condition_number) of the Hessian matrix of the objective at the optimum is low, the problem is said to exhibit pathological curvature, then the first-order gradient descent is hard to make progress.

 - There may be **multiple equivalent ways of parameterizing the same model**.
     - some are much easier to optimize than others.